Xon77/Live4Bubbles/README.md

 ## Overview

-Project to come on controlling Live Coding.
+**Project to come on controlling Live Coding.**
+**More to come in the following months from May 2025.**

-This project is an extension of [SuperDirMixer](https://github.com/thgrund/SuperDirtMixer) from Thomas Grund.
-But, it is not just a mixer for Tidal, but allows you to control lines of code in Tidal and  tons of parameters (tempo, duration, buffer folder and file, functions on the patterns and effects).
+This project is an extension based on [SuperDirMixer](https://github.com/thgrund/SuperDirtMixer) from Thomas Grund.
+But, it is not just a mixer for Tidal.
+It also allows you to control lines of code in Tidal and  tons of parameters (tempo, duration, buffer folder and file, functions on the patterns and effects) within Tidal and SuperCollider.

 ## Installation